yhyakuna/katacoda-scenarios/vault-static-secrets/intro.md

 - Enforced access control via policies
 - Fully audited access

-> The secrets are encrypted using 256-bits AES in GCM mode with a randomly generated nonce prior to writing them to its storage backend
+> The secrets are ***encrypted*** using 256-bits AES in GCM mode with a randomly generated nonce prior to writing them to its storage backend.
 Anything that leaves Vault is encrypted.